bestran/swiss-tournament/README.md

 # Python functions to implement a Swiss-system tournament

-## Install
+### Install

-### Initialising the database
+Run the tournament.sql script to create the tournament database schema:

-Open PostgreSQL:
+    psql -f tournament.sql

-    psql
+## Testing the functions

-Run the tournament.sql script to create the tournament database, tables and views:
+Run the tournament_test.py Python file to test the tournament functions:

-    \i tournament.sql
+    python tournament_test.py

 ## Available functions
 1. `deleteMatches()` - Remove all the match records from the database.